alanli2001/AudioTranslate/README.md

 # ZoomTranslate

 This application helps translate and transcribe your audio.
-If you are deaf/hard of hearing or the speaker is speaking in a different language, this application will take care of your needs,
+If you are deaf/hard of hearing or the speaker is speaking in a different language, this application will take care of your needs.
+Built for IvyHacks 2020.

 Installions: type the following commands into the command line.